-You may get a copy of the Plan's Rehabilitation Plan, any updates to the Plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement.
-You may get this information by contacting the Plan administrator.
+You may get a copy of the Plan's Rehabilitation Plan, any updates to the Plan and the actuarial and financial data that demonstrate any action taken by the Plan toward fiscal improvement by contacting the Plan Administrator.

-If the Plan is in endangered, critical, or critical and declining status for the Plan Year ending August 31, 2021, separate notification of that status will be provided.
+If the Plan is in endangered, critical, or critical and declining status for the Plan Year ending August 31, 2025, separate notification of that status will be provided.